Durdana Butt: Tribute and honour

 The Arts Council of Pakistan Karachi held a tribute in her memory.
-Theatre artist and writer Kulsoom Aftab described her a person who brought smiles to people's faces and in the ceremony Imran Shirvanee, Misbah Khalid, and Zaheer Khan were present to acknowledge her contribution to Pakistani dramas for four decades.
+Theatre artist and writer Kulsoom Aftab described her as a person who brought smiles to people's faces and in the ceremony Imran Shirvanee, Misbah Khalid, and Zaheer Khan were present to acknowledge her contribution to Pakistani dramas for four decades.
 The Government of Pakistan named a street and intersection after her in Lahore on August 16, 2021.